fafalone/WinDevLib/README.md

 ### Updates

+**Update (v7.7.344, 26 Mar 2024):**\
+-Added tdh.dll event trace helper APIs (tdh.h; all APIs/types complete but macros not yet added)\
+-Added some additional native APIs.\
+-FlushViewOfFile was missing.\
+-(Bug fix) IMAGE_OPTIONAL_HEADER64 had a pointer member incorrectly declared as LongPtr, making the UDT offsets incorrect when handling a 64bit PE from a 32bit build.

 **Update (v7.7.343, 22 Mar 2024):**\
 -(Bug fix) Coclass ActCtx conflicted with type ACTCTX; the former has been renamed CActCtx.\